derekxkwan/cljs-amfmdemo/README.md

 upcoming (hopefully) demo on am/fm synthesis using `clojurescript`,`reagent`, `reagent-forms` (maybe), and Web Audio API

-## Overview
+## Progress

-really really under development
+really really under development BUT
+- have implemented carrier oscillator and ring modulation (plus visualization using analyzer)

+## Issues
+- ring modulator seems to be unipolar (no negative values?) there shouldn't be the original frequency there...

 ## Setup